WildChlamydia/MiVOLO/README.md

 ## Citing

-If you use our models, code or dataset, we kindly request you to cite the following paper and give our repository a :star:
+If you use our models, code or dataset, we kindly request you to cite the following paper and give repository a :star:

 ```bibtex
 @misc{mivolonetwork,